 Here are a few different ways our Mental Health team recommends to help acknowledge your feelings:

 - First, examine and identify what exactly you are feeling.

 - Understand why you are feeling this emotion.

 - Assess how often you experience having this feeling and how it impacts your day-to-day life.

 - Decide how to want to respond to your feelings.

 - Ask yourself if you need help and do not be afraid to ask for help if things get too overwhelming.

 Care in the Community

-Our Mental Health team has compiled this list of resources that are available for you in the Ottawa area.
+Our Mental Health team has compiled a list of resources that are available for you.